Apply to the Alt Protein Project

 How will GFI support you?

-GFI connects alternative protein scientists, entrepreneurs, and other innovators across the world.
+We connect alternative protein scientists, entrepreneurs, and other innovators across the world.
 We tap into our network to showcase and amplify the impact of our student groups.
 In addition to maintaining a collection of resources for students, GFI works closely with members of the Alt Protein Project to provide strategic mentorship, guidance, and ad hoc support.
-Alt Protein Project members have access to a Slack workspace where GFI staff answer questions and stimulate innovative discussions.
+Alt Protein Project members have access to an online community where GFI staff answer questions and stimulate innovative discussions.
 And, of course, student leaders in the workspace support one another and celebrate shared successes!

-Once a month, GFI hosts a student leader call that serves as a forum for connecting our global community.
+GFI hosts recurring calls and workshops that serve as a forum for connecting and strengthening our global community.
 These calls include roundtables, training from alternative protein experts, collaborative problem-solving sessions, and networking activities.
-Each active student group is also eligible for a modest student group stipend to support group projects and activities, in addition to the funds student groups can raise independently.
+Each active student group is also eligible for grants to support group projects and activities, in addition to the funds student groups can raise independently.
 Additionally, GFI will work with student leaders to help amplify news about student group events, campaigns, and other public-facing projects across our network.

 If you have any questions, ask the Alt Protein Project team at altproteinproject@gfi.org.
 We look forward to receiving your application!